jodal/pykka/docs/index.rst

 Plain actors
 ------------

-Plain actors get all incoming messages delivered to :meth:`Actor.react`.
+Plain actors get all incoming messages delivered to the :meth:`react` method.
 This method can decide what action is needed in response to the message.
 The messages are expected to be Python dictionaries, containing anything that can be serialized.